Structure et détails des cours

 - “Methods of policy evaluation” (David Margolis) introduces the main methods currently used for program evaluation

-- “Program Evaluation with high-dimensional data” (Philipp Ketz) presents recent advances in machine learning techniques for policy analysis.
+- “Machine learning for policy evaluation” (Philipp Ketz) presents recent advances in machine learning techniques for policy analysis

-Students will attend 2 hours a day of practice class.
-According their level of STATA, students will attend one of the following groups :
+Students will attend practice class everyday.
+The stata practice class will take place remotely.
+Participants must be equipped of a laptop with Stata installed on it.
+According to their level of STATA, students will attend one of the following groups :

 - Policy Evaluation in Stata (intermediate level)

 - Advanced Topics in Stata (advanced level)

 The courses are designed for graduate students wishing to gain additional skills in applied microeconometrics for policy evaluation, as well as for researchers and professionals in public and private institutions who work on impact evaluation.